 Pre-spawn mortality (PSM) and high egg retention (HER) are an emerging toxicity issue impacting Puget Sound watersheds.
 Where it occurs, adult salmon returning to freshwater die before they are able to spawn completely.
 The cause of PSM and HER was identified as toxic road runoff associated with chemicals leaching out of automobile ‘tire dust’ which wears off tires during the normal wear and tear of driving.

-Wild Fish Conservancy completed weekly spawning surveys of channels in Snohomish County with annual fall coho runs of 10 or more individuals and which represent a range in road density and stormwater inputs.
+Wild Fish Conservancy completed weekly spawning surveys of channels in Snohomish County, northwest Washington State, with annual fall coho runs of 10 or more individuals and which represent a range in road density and stormwater inputs.

 During the course of the survey, the riparian area was carefully inspected for signs of carcasses dragged to shore by animals such as otters, dogs, raccoons, bears, opossums and coyotes.
 Crews were also vigilant for the wafting odor of a rotting carcass, prompting a heightened search in those areas.